cms-analysis/HiggsAnalysis-CombinedLimit/docs/part3/nonstandard.md

 for `X=0,1,2`

+You can then plot the value of `2*(deltaNLL+nll+nll0)` to plot the absolute value of (twice) the negative log-likelihood, including the correction term for extra parameters in the different pdfs.

 The above output will produce the following scans.
 ![](images/discrete_profile.png)

 As expected, the curve obtained by allowing the `pdf_index` to float (labelled "Envelope") picks out the best function (maximum corrected likelihood) for each value of the signal strength.